huaweicloud/terraform-provider-huaweicloud/docs/resources/as_policy.md

 # huaweicloud_as_policy

 Manages a AS Policy resource within HuaweiCloud.
-This is an alternative to `huaweicloud_as_policy_v1`

 ## Example Usage